mhagstrand/slate/source/includes/_api_CRUD_orders.md

 ### Notes

->NOTE: Attempts to `DELETE` an order on a store with automatic tax enabled will fail and return `405 Method not allowed`.</span>
+>NOTE: Attempts to `DELETE` an order on a store with automatic tax enabled will fail and return `405 Method not allowed`.

 ## Delete All Orders